Josuto/monguito/README.md

 database.

-The fact that `Entity` is an interface instead of an abstract class is not a coincidence; JavaScript is a single inheritance-based programming language, and we strongly believe that you are entitled to design the domain model at your will, with no dependencies to other libraries.
+The fact that `Entity` is an interface instead of an abstract class is not a coincidence; JavaScript is a single inheritance-based programming language, and I strongly believe that you are entitled to design the domain model at your will, with no dependencies to other libraries.
 But all that being said, you may decide not to use it at all, and that would be just fine.
 All you need to do is ensure that your domain objects specify an optional `id` field.

 ## Define Your Custom Schemas

-We believe that writing your own database schemas is a good practice, as opposed of using decorators at your domain model.
+I believe that writing your own database schemas is a good practice, as opposed of using decorators at your domain model.
 This is mainly to avoid marrying the underlying infrastructure, thus enabling you to easily get rid of this repository logic if something better comes in.
 It also allows you to have more control on the persistence properties of your domain objects.
 After all, database definition is a thing that Mongoose is really rock-solid about.